Published on Tuesday, 19 May 2026 at 8:24:24 AM

 It can stop you from doing the things you enjoy, whether that’s exercise, getting out and about with your family or work.

-If managed early and correctly, it will be the exact opposite!
+If managed early and correctly, it can be the exact opposite!
 You’ll be able to wake up with no pain, walk comfortably again and you can return to doing all the things you enjoy such as exercising without having the fear of flare ups.

 If you’ve ever wanted to get rid of heel pain and fix the root cause, not just the symptoms.
-These next 3 mistakes might just relate to you.
+These next 3 mistakes might just relate to you:

 Mistake #1 – Do nothing but rest

-However, it’s not fixing the root cause of the issue.
-Without addressing strength and load, the pain will most likely come back.
+Rest might help reduce pain in the short term, however it’s not fixing the root cause of the issue.
+Without addressing strength and loading, the pain will most likely come back.

 Toe extended calf raises